About the Artist

 Permanent Collection, St Botolph Club of Boston, Boston, MA

-Cambridge Art Association, October-November 2005, Juried Show: “Juror’s
+Choice-Sculpture” Cambridge Art Association, October-November 2005, Juried Show

 How does an artist think like a scientist?

 Experimenting with a new art medium is like inventing a new and special instrument.
-When I imagine and envisage a new art work, I plan the steps of its execution and invent whatever I need to produce it.
+When first I imagine and envisage a new art work, I plan its execution and invent whatever I need to create it.
 Each day in my shop means solving some new problem.
-For example I’ve had to find a way to glue wood to aluminum, or how to anchor dacron kite strings to my laminates.
+For example I’ve had to find the best way to glue wood to aluminum, or how to anchor dacron kite strings to my laminates.
 Michelangelo is said to have “seen” the David within the uneven block of marble that was given him to carve.
-His vision and his creativity led him to the famous result.
+His curiosity, vision, and inventiveness led him to the famous result.

-My sculptures are abstractions of lines and curves.
-Each of my sculptures originates as a set of mathematical equations typed on the keyboard of my computer and displayed as a moving curve on my screen.
+My sculptures are abstractions of lines and curves in 3-D. Each of my sculptures originates as a set of mathematical equations typed on the keyboard of my computer and displayed as a moving curve on my screen.
 What matters is visual pattern: symmetries created and broken.
-Parallax between lines within a sculpture leads to changing patterns as one moves about; each piece is fluid and varied.
+Parallax between lines within a sculpture leads to changing patterns as one moves about.
+Each piece thus becomes fluid and varied.
 Although my pieces originate as abstractions, I often give them plausible representational names upon completion.
-Of the many possible patterns that I create, I choose those that I find appealing and at the same time buildable.
+Of the many possible patterns that I create, I choose only those that I find appealing and at the same time buildable.
 These I form into real lines and real curves in 3-D space.

-My curves are formed by laminating thin strips of wood, paper, fiberglass, plastic or sheet metal, a technique that exploits the elasticity and flexibility of these materials.
-A stack of thin strips is prepared with glue applied between layers and is then wrapped onto an armiture to replicate the computer image.
+My technique of turning mathematics into sculpture through lamination is unique.
+Curved lines are formed by laminating thin strips of wood, paper, fiberglass, plastic or sheet metal, a technique that exploits the elasticity and flexibility of these materials.
+A stack of thin strips is prepared with glue applied between layers and then wrapped onto a form to replicate the computer image.
 When the glue sets, a ridged curve results.
 Straight lines are formed from wood dowels with angles and stick lengths determined by computer.
 String sculptures use dacron kite string and imbedded eyelets.
-Aluminum clad sculptures are suitable for outdoor display.
+Recent development has shown that aluminum clad sculptures can be made suitable for outdoor display.